orinuse/kfc-survival-configs/sourcemod/sniper_using_bots_fix/README.md

 # Plugin Description
 Survivor Bots with Snipers won't switch to pistols like they're using a shotgun.
 They are blocked from doing so until their Snipers are:
-- Out of reserve ammo
+- Out of reserve ammo; This also includeS:
-- - Has an empty clip
+- - Has an empty clip.
-- - - Not in reloading state.<br>
+- - Not in reloading state.<br>
 This is a plugin authored by a 3rd party with no permission consulted, sereky.
 Read the disclaimer at the repository's main `README.md` for more info.

 ## Source